ctp-eos/ctp-eos/README.md

   - 2016 - Drazen ends up in state ward, forgotten, destitute.<br>
   - 2019 - Drazen passes in state ward ([*by then, Drazen was mentally broken after several years of hardships*](https://www.buzzfeednews.com/article/heidiblake/conservatorship-investigation-free-britney-spears)).<br>
   - 2021 - December 2021 *Resofactor* learns of Drazen's passing.
-  - 2022 - Resofactor initiates and launches **CTP Phase II**.
+  - 2022 - *Resofactor* initiates and launches **CTP Phase II**.
-  - 2025 - Social media still seeking answers to UFO/UAP phenomena - only focusing on mainstream reporting and mainstream news.
+  - 2025 - Social media still/lost seeking answers to UFO/UAP phenomena - only focusing on mainstream reporting and news.

 **CTP-EOS™ is our tribute, memory, dedication, and extension of his life's work.**